dialectlabs/dart-solana-name-service/README.md

 ## Dart library for Bonfida SNS

-This library is a partial dart implementation of Bonfida's namespace protocol, specifically enabling the use of SNS (Solana Name Service) .sol domains in Flutter applications.
+This library is a partial dart implementation of Bonfida's SNS (Solana Name Service) protocol, specifically enabling the use of .sol domains in Flutter applications.

 ## Implementation